 Discusses the design, use, and implementation of imperative, object-oriented, and functional programming languages.
 The topics covered include scoping, type systems, control structures, functions, modules, object orientation, exception handling, and concurrency.
 A variety of languages are studied, including C++, Java, Ada, Lisp, and ML, and concepts are reinforced by programming exercises.

 In this course we study the craft of software engineering.
-The semester begins with a thorough review of the Java Language and Virtual Machine, emphasizing library components and language features most relevant to most development projects.
-Later lectures cover more sophisticated features in the language like concurrency and thread-safety, writing tests, properly designing classes and Object-Oriented programs, and design patterns.
-Certain non-technical topics are critical to successful software development and are reinforced throughout the semester.
-These include writing readable code, the long-term consequences of bugs, the psychology of human motivation, successfully developing and reinforcing habits, what science knows about human productivity and drive, and how to motivate ourselves and our team.
-Lessons are reinforced with weekly assignments that are meticulously graded.
-Some submissions are critiqued, line-by-line, in classroom code reviews.
+The semester begins with a thorough review of Java and the Java Virtual Machine.
+We concentrate on library components and language features most relevant to typical engineering projects.
+Later lectures cover more sophisticated topics, including concurrency and thread-safety, writing tests, object-oriented programming, and design patterns.
+The course also covers non-technical topics that are critical to software development including how to write with clarity, managing bugs, successfully developing and reinforcing salutary engineering habits, the nature of human productivity as it relates specifically to engineering, and communicating effectively with teammates.
+Lessons are reinforced with weekly assignments that are meticulously graded, with some submissions critiqued in classroom code reviews.

 A practical introduction to creating modern web applications.
 Covers full stack web development - including topics such as database / data model design, MVC architecture, templating, handling user input, asynchronous processing, and client side interactivity.
 Students will use current server and client side web frameworks to build dynamic, data-driven sites.
 Various tools to support development will also be introduced, such as version control and build systems.
 Basic knowledge of HTML and CSS and familiarity with command line tools are recommended.